Mauricebrwn/weekend-movie-sagas/README.md

 6. Navigate to http://localhost:3000/

 ## Usage
-This web application is meant to serve as a tool to view movies and details(title, descrioption, and genre):
+This web application is meant to serve as a tool to view movies and details(title, description, and genre):

 1. Using the provided movies on the home page - click the movie of your choice to see the details.
 2. Once done, navigate back to the home page using the Back to home button